ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 </policies>" to type "System.Xml.XmlDocument".
 Error: "The 'string' start tag on line 7 position 44 does not match the end tag of 'set-body'.
 Line 8, position 12."
 ```

-To handle policy files with invalid XML syntax gracefully, we'll need to make some changes to the convention.
-I also want to report on the files with invalid XML, because they won't be processed by the other rules.
+To handle policy files with invalid XML syntax gracefully, we need to adjust the convention.
+Additionally, we should report on files with invalid XML, as they won't be processed by the other rules.
 Open `APIM.Policy.Conventions.Rule.ps1` and replace its contents with the following code:

 ```powershell
 # Synopsis: Imports the APIM XML policy file for analysis.
 File names should match: *.cshtml